peteralt/miniKeepsafe/README.md

 * Ideally, we would want some prefetching that gets the list of images ahead of time while we're scrolling and we might want to maintain our own caching layer eventually to have more control over it.
 * The full screen viewer does not load additional images if the end of the list is reached
 * The full screen viewer also does not allow for pinch and zoom gestures
-* The individual features are within the main app target and not in separate Swift Package Manager modules.